jocelin/in-browser-file-explorer/README.md

-# Express React Starter
+# In-Browser File Explorer

-A modern starter configuration for full-stack TypeScript applications with Express and React, featuring hot reload for both frontend and backend.
+A modern full-stack TypeScript application with Express backend and React frontend, featuring hot reload and comprehensive testing.

 ## Features

 - **Full-stack TypeScript** with Express backend and React frontend
 - **Hot reload for both frontend and backend** with a single command
 - **Modern tooling**: Vite for frontend, nodemon for backend
+- **Comprehensive testing** with Jest
 - **Zero-config development** - just run `yarn dev`
 - **Production-ready** build system
 - **Code quality**: ESLint and Prettier for consistent code formatting and linting